rtrivaldo/terminal-portofolio/README.md

-# CLI Based Portofolio by Rivaldo Tandoko
+# CLI Based Portfolio by Rivaldo Tandoko

 Welcome to my CLI based portofolio!
 This is command-line interface(CLI) tool built with Node.js that showcase my portofolio, including my projects and contact information.